Top 5 Facebook Tips for Marketers

 There are a few ways to discern how many times per day to publish.
 In fact, I’d reckon hundreds of blog posts are centered on this very topic.
 Here’s one from HubSpot and another from Patrick Phillips, yet another from My Lead System Pro… and also one from Byron Ingraham — and these are just the four most recent I found!

 Using Facebook analytics, you can check on these stats manually, but before checking out the goods, you’ll need to experiment a bit.
 Have patience with this one.
-Aim for two week stints trying a new number of posts per day for each stint.
+Aim for two-week stints by trying a new number of posts per day for each stint.

 Here’s a sample chart I created: